 Some video cards provide other functions such as accelerated rendering of 3D scenes and 2D graphics, MPEG-2/MPEG-4 video decoding and being able to drive multiple monitors all at once.
-Click here to look at some cheap computer video cards
+Click here to look at some computer video (graphics) cards

 Very high performing graphics cards are used in gaming computers where there is extremly high graphics demand.

 Older computers came with integrated or onboard graphics controllers.

 Today, chipset makers nVidia and Intel provide graphics controllers for some mid-range motherboards.
 The onboard graphics contain a minimal amount of memory and has to use some of the main PC memory which causes a reduction in overall RAM.

 Integrated graphics offered subpar performance and never delivered especially for any one wanting to run 3D applications.